TVPR: Text-to-Video Person Retrieval and a New Benchmark: Introduction

+\item A novel task Text-to-Video Person Retrieval (\textbf{TVPR}) is proposed.
+Moreover, MFGF is designed to address occlusion and missing action details from isolated frames by purity cross-modal information and dynamic sequences, at the same time gradually reducing the semantic difference between text and video.

-\item Extensive experiments are carried out to evaluate the proposed TVPRN on new person retrieval benchmark we built.
-TVPRN achieves promising performance, which is the first successful attempt to use video for text-based person retrieval tasks. \end{itemize}
+\item Extensive experiments are carried out to evaluate the proposed MFGF on the new person retrieval benchmark.
+MFGF demonstrates its superior performance and makes a successful attempt to employ video for text-based person retrieval tasks. \end{itemize}

-\section{Related Work}
+\section{Related work}